 As you progress and improve, your physical therapist will expand on your exercises and stretches by making them more intensive over time.
 This will help increase your overall strength and range of motion.

 If you are diagnosed with sciatica, specific leg stretches will be implemented into your treatment plan, in order to loosen up the sciatic nerve.
 The overall goal of physical therapy for back pain and sciatica is to alleviate pain, improve range of motion, and strengthen the body.
-At Lonoke Physical Therapy and ProMotion Physical Therapy, we want to help you get back to living your daily life, without having to deal about pain or discomfort.
+At Lonoke Physical Therapy and ProMotion Physical Therapy, we want to help you get back to living your daily life, without having to deal with pain or discomfort.

 If you are suffering from back pain or sciatica, contact our Lonoke & North Little Rock, AR physical therapy office today to schedule an appointment.
 No matter how severe the pain may be, Lonoke Physical Therapy and ProMotion Physical Therapy will help relieve it so you can get back to doing the activities you love.

 The pain you experience in your back may either be acute or chronic, depending on how it was sustained.
 Acute pain means that it lasts for a short time and is usually severe.
 Chronic pain means that it lasts generally three months or longer and it can either cause dull or severe persistent pain.
 The pain you experience is typically either rooted in your back muscles or the bones in your spine.
 If your pain is severe enough to hinder you from doing daily tasks, if it suddenly worsens, or if it has lasted longer than three months, then it is time to seek the help of a physical therapist.